finarly/Notes/In_progress/Exam prep.md

 - '--selector'
 - '--defer'

-It executes compiled sql model files against the current target database. dbt connects to the target database and runs the releveant SQL required to materialise all data models using the specified materialisation strategies.
+It executes compiled sql model files against the current target database. dbt connects to the target database and runs the relevant SQL required to materialise all data models using the specified materialisation strategies.
 Models are run in the order defined by the dependency graph generated during compilation.
 Intelligent multi-threading (things running synchronously) is used to minimize execution time without violating dependencies.

 You can provide '--full-refresh' argument to dbt run, which will treat incremental models as table models, and it is useful when
 1. The schema of an incremental model changes and you need to recreated it